Luis8492/ShogiView/README.md

    ```
    ````

 4. Open the note in Reading view to see the board, captured pieces, and move list.
 Use the controls or variation tree to replay the game.
+Click inside the viewer once (or focus its controls) to enable keyboard shortcuts such as ←/→, Home/End, and Space.

 ### About the KIF Notation